aadilmehdis/Computer-System-Organisation-2020/Resources/MacOS/GDB_Installation.md

 - Mac OSX uses the LLDB, the LLVM debugger, in their Xcode toolchain, so you will have to install the GDB tool yourself.
 - Execute the following command to install GDB using Homebrew in your system,
     - `brew install gdb`
-- Now you should have gdb install, but alas!, it won't work :(
+- Now you should have gdb install, but alas!, it won't work :grimacing:
 - We need to code-sign the GDB executable, so it will be allowed to control other processes, as necessary for a debugger.
 For that, we will first create a new certificate in Keychain (onto the next section).

 # Codesigning